exlo89/laravel-sevdesk-api/docs/credit_note.md

 $sevdeskApi->creditNote()->allPayed();
 ```

 To filter credit notes before or after a certain date, call either the `allBefor()` or the `allAfter()` function with
-the respective timestamp `$timestamp` as a parameter. function with the respective timestamp `$timestamp` as a parameter.
+the respective timestamp `$timestamp` as a parameter. function with the respective timestamp `$timestamp` as a
+parameter.
 With the `allBetween()` function it is possible to filter by a specific time period.

 ```php
 $sevdeskApi->creditNote()->allAfter($timestamp);
 $sevdeskApi->creditNote()->allBefore($timestamp);
 $sevdeskApi->creditNote()->allBetween($startTimestamp, $endTimestamp);
 ```

-## Create credit note
+## Create Credit Note

 To create a credit note, use the `create()` function.
 Add the `customerId` and an array with your
 credit note item.
 The `$Parameters` are optional.
 For more information see the